-Bondurant-Farrar Football 'climbing the hill' as they chase history
+Bondurant-Farrar football 'climbing the hill' as they chase history

 No one is sleeping now, but the Bluejays remain focused on not falling into the same traps that have failed them over the years.

-“We have like a thing going where are climbing the hill and after each Friday there’s a base camp so we just worry about the climb ahead of us,” said Meyer.
+“We have like a thing going where we are climbing climbing a hill and after each Friday there’s a base camp.
+So we just worry about the climb ahead of us,” said Meyer.

 An idea from Coach Pfantz that came to him over the summer.

-“We (his wife) were climbing a mountain and was thinking about how that’s really parallel to how you achieve things in life.
-It’s one step at a time you can’t be looking up at the top and you can’t be looking behind you,” said Pfantz
+“We climbed a mountain and was thinking about how that’s really parallel to how you achieve things in life.
+It’s one step at a time you can’t be looking up at the top and you can’t be looking behind you,” Coach Pfantz said.

 So, for a guy like Cameron Meislahn, he’s not going to let his last season go to waste.
 Especially after missing all of his junior year with a torn ACL.

-“We’ve never had a team go to the dome and we want to be the first and every team needs some leaders to help do that,” said Meislahn.
+“We’ve never had a team go to the Dome and we want to be the first.
+And every team needs some leaders to help do that,” Meislahn said.

 Coach Pfantz said, “Just to have him back and the way that he has played, he is a leader in every sense of the word.”